Virus pushes beyond Asia, taking aim at Europe, Mideast - Sentinel Colorado

 China reported 409 new cases of the illness on Monday, raising the mainland’s total to 77,150.
 It also announced 150 new deaths for a 2,592 total.

+Dr. Liang Wannian, the leader of a team of Chinese experts working with WHO to study the outbreak, said more than 3,000 medical workers had been infected in the country, the majority of them in Wuhan.
+Liang said while the origins of the virus were still being studied, research suggested that bats may have been one of the hosts and that pangolins, a type of anteater, may have been an intermediate host.

-Meantime, the country announced it would postpone the annual meetings of the National People’s Congress, among the most important political gatherings of the year, citing the virus outbreak.
+Meantime, China announced it would postpone the annual meetings of the National People’s Congress, among the most important political gatherings of the year, citing the virus outbreak.

 Sedensky reported from Bangkok.
-Associated Press writers Hyung-jin Kim in Seoul, Ken Moritsugu in Beijing and Aya Batrawy in Dubai, United Arab Emirates, contributed to this report.
+Associated Press writers Hyung-jin Kim in Seoul, Ken Moritsugu and Yanan Wang in Beijing, Danica Kirka in London and Aya Batrawy in Dubai, United Arab Emirates, contributed to this report.